aroemers/redelay/README.md

 There are several things to note here.

 - The expressions are **qualified by a keyword**, such as `:start` and `:stop`.
+- The first expression is considered to be the `:start` expression, if not qualified otherwise.
 - All **expressions** are **optional**.
 - An expression can consist of **multiple forms**, wrapped in an implicit `do`.
-- The first forms in the `state` body are considered to be the `:start` expression, if not qualified otherwise.
 - The `:stop` expression has access to a **`this` parameter**, bound to the state's value.
 - You can call `realized?` on a state, just like you can on a delay.